 Resting State Data Pre-Processing: Analysis of Functional NeuroImages (AFNI) software (Cox, 1996) was used to pre-process the resting state data.
 For each participant, the first three time points were removed to account for the pre-steady state BOLD signal.
-Next spikes in the voxel-time series were truncated and the time-series was interpolated to correct for non-simultaneous slice acquisition (using sinc interpolation).
+Next, spikes in the voxel-time series were truncated and the time-series was interpolated to correct for non-simultaneous slice acquisition (using sinc interpolation).
 The data were then corrected for head-motion and spatially smoothed with a Gaussian kernel (FWHM = 4 mm).
 To further correct for motion, 3D motion data and its derivatives were regressed out of the time series.
 We then applied band-pass temporal filtering (0.01-0.10 Hz) on the residual time signals.
 Finally, we used ANATICOR(AFNI) to regress out signal from locally averaged white matter.
 Pre-processed time series data were then prepared for functional connectivity analysis using 3dSetupGroupInCorr.

-Seed-based Functional Connectivity Analyses: Seed signals were obtained by averaging the BOLD signal within a 5-mm radius sphere around the Talairach coordinates for the left and right ventral striatum, centered on the nucleus accumbens (NAc) (-12, -8, -8 and 12, 8, -8, respectively).
-Seed-based functional connectivity was expressed as the Fisher’s r-to-z transform of the Pearson correlation coefficients between the seed region’s signal and all other voxels in the brain.
-For the group analysis, the correlation maps from both groups were entered into the analysis and the z-scores at each voxel were averaged within each group and then compared between groups.
-Age, gender, ancestry informative marker scores, and scanner type were added as nuisance covariates.
-Correction for multiple comparisons was conducted using Monte-Carlo simulations using 3dClustSim with the spatial autocorrelation function.
-This analysis resulted in a voxel-wise threshold of p < 0.005 and cluster size > 15 voxels to obtain a corrected alpha of p < 0.05.

 Voltammetry Studies with Cd38KO Mice Study:

 In Vitro Voltammetry Recording: Mouse brains were sliced using a vibratome (Leica) in an ice cold cutting solution containing (in mM) 225 sucrose, 13.9 NaCl, 26.2 NaHCO3, 1 NaH2PO4, 1.25 glucose, 2.5 KCl, 0.1 CaCl2, 4.9 MgCl2, and 3 kynurenic acid.
 Sagittal slices (240 μm) were recovered in artificial cerebral spinal fluid (ACSF; containing, in mM: 124 NaCl, 1 NaH2PO4, 2.5 KCl, 1.3 MgCl2, 2.5 CaCl2, 20 glucose, 26.2 NaHCO3, and 0.4 ascorbic acid) for 20 min at 33°C and maintained in the dark at room temperature before recordings.
 During recordings, slices were superfused (2 mL/min) with ACSF at 32°C, using an in-line heater (Harvard Apparatus).
 The nicotinic acetylcholine receptor (nAChR) antagonists, Dihydro-β-erythroidine (DHβE; 1 μM), was also used in the experiments.